julianbrowne/productbase/src/blog/product-thinking.md

 enterprise projects is people join not really knowing what their objective is.
 Not only does that waste time but it's highly demotivating.

 *	**Customer Centric** - what, really, is the most most important thing in any delivery?
 The customer, obviously.
-Some would say sales revenue, and you get that from having more, or better, customers.
+Some would say sales revenue, and you get that from having more or better customers.
 Some would say efficiency, and you get the luxury to work on that if you have revenue from customers.
 Purpose? (comes from customers).
 Beat the competition? (steal their customers).
 It's all, directly or indirectly, about the customer.
 The problem with projects is it's often hard to work out who the customer is.
 Or, if it's the _actual_ customer, then many projects don't own enough of the end to end experience to really understand what good looks like.
-In a product team it's obvious.
+In a product team, it's obvious.

-Companies that are mature in the product space are organising around products.
+Companies that are mature in the product space are organising around [products](https://www.thoughtworks.com/insights/blog/great-financial-services-companies-deliver-products-not-projects).
 And even creating funding models for them without the usual end of year crunch and squabble to work out which projects to fund.
-Strategy becomes easier too because it has to center around long term targets, the customers and the products they interact with.
+Strategy becomes easier too because it has to centre around long term targets, the customers and the products they interact with.

 ## Product People